mrazomej/phd/src/chapter_04/section_08_hill_fits.md

 the induction profile changes with repressor copy number and repressor-operator binding energy.

-As in the main text, we can fit the four Hill parameters -- the vertical shift and stretch parameters $p_A^{\text{max}}$ and $p_A^{\text{range}}$, the Hill coefficient $n$, and the inducer-repressor dissociation constant $K_D$--for a single induction curve and then use the fully characterized Eq.
+As in the main text, we can fit the four Hill parameters---the vertical shift and stretch parameters $p_A^{\text{max}}$ and $p_A^{\text{range}}$, the Hill coefficient $n$, and the inducer-repressor dissociation constant $K_D$---for a single induction curve and then use the fully characterized Eq.
 $\ref{eq:ch4_eq27}$ to describe the response of each of the eighteen strains.
 [@Fig:ch4_fig18] shows this process carried out by fitting the O2 $R=260$ strain